codeb-a/README-Generator/README.md

 ## Installation
 To install the README Generator, run 'npm i inquirer' in the command line.
 To invoke the prompts, run 'node index.js' in the command line.
 ## Usage
+Here is a video demonstrating the use of this application https://drive.google.com/file/d/1N5IxHgQi6dxdPlmpEDzslfaEsxZ5YmSa/view
 Follow along with the prompts in the terminal as requested.
 ## License
 MIT